 The TCL 6 Series 2019 can display chroma 4:4:4 properly, but only in 4k.
 When sending a 1080p or 1440p signal from a PC, it can't display chroma 4:4:4 properly, so text doesn't look clear.
 This is very surprising, as almost all 4k TVs can do this, so we expect it's a bug with the current firmware.
 We'll retest this with future firmware updates.

 This TV has a mediocre frequency response.
 The low-frequency extension (LFE) is high, resulting in a bass that lacks thump or rumble, but has a bit of punch.
-Above the LFE, the response is flat, resulting in clear, even dialog, but it lacks airiness due to the drop in the mid-treble.
-This TV has good max volume and should be loud enough for most rooms, and there is very little compression or pumping artifacts.
+Above the LFE, the response is flat, resulting in clear, even dialogue, but it lacks airiness due to the drop in the mid-treble.
+This TV has good max volume and should be loud enough for most rooms, and there's very little compression or pumping artifacts.

-Decent distortion performance, about average.
+Decent distortion performance.
 The total amount of harmonic distortion at 80dB SPL is good, but it increases a bit at max volume.
-Like the R617, this TV produces high amounts of inter-modulation distortion, but most people won't notice this.
+Like the TCL R617, this TV produces high amounts of inter-modulation distortion, but most people won't notice this.